How To Apply a Lace Front Wig - Step by Step Guide

 Need help?
 Book a free consultation (online or in-store)

-Do I have to use glue for a lace front wig?
+Do you need glue to apply a lace front wig?

-How long does a lace front install last?
+How long does a lace front wig install last?

-How do I make a lace front look natural?
+How do you make a lace front wig look natural?